 Truth: The pH in a Salt Water pool is always rising and high

-Truth: Salt Pools are make your pool easy to maintain and the water is softer
+Truth: Salt Pools make your pool easy to maintain and the water is softer

 This is one of the best benefits of a Salt Water Pool - your pool will be easy to maintain as the SWG adds chlorine to the pool for you.
 No more handling of harsh chemicals or your chlorine zeroing out allowing your pool to turn on you.
 Plus the water is much softer and you won't have any harsh chemical smells to deal with.

-Bottom line is that there are a lot of benefit of converting your pool to a SWG with very few drawbacks.
+The bottom line is that there is a lot of benefit of converting your pool to a SWG with very few drawbacks.
 Here is a video covering much of what I talk about in this article: